vikian050194/tart/README.md

 ## Motivation

+About 15k files that I need to review and sort, probably delete failed photos and unnecessary duplications.
-Some analog of [TagSpaces][tagspaces] is needed.
-For free.
-Small(er) features set according to personal workflow will be implemented.
+So I need some analog of [TagSpaces][tagspaces-url], but smaller and it should have features set according to personal workflow.

 ## Requirements

-Developed and tested on `Version 115.0.5790.170 (Official Build) (64-bit)`
+OS: Ubuntu 20.04.6 LTS

+Java: openjdk 17.0.11

 ## Installation